anjanikumar496/Django-API-With-Jquery-Ajax/README.md

 In the above Contente The Test_Rest (Projects ) and The FrontEnd and Reacting Both are The App of the Project .
-In Which Frontend Whaich are  Responsible For the Show the data in the Table as Well as Make and Delete .
+In Which Frontend Which are  Responsible For the Show the data in the Table as Well as Make and Delete .

 In The Above Project The Project The FrontEnd Which are responsible For the UI and The Other hand The Reacting are responsible for the API .